wirecli/wire-cli/docs/commands/common.md

 --userpass : Admin password
 --useremail : Admin email address
---profile : Default site profile: `path/to/profile.zip` OR one of `beginner, blank, classic, default, languages` --src : Path to pre-downloaded folder, zip or tgz: `path/to/src` --sha : Download specific commit
+--profile : Default site profile: `path/to/profile.zip` OR one of `beginner, blank, classic, default, languages` --src : Path to pre-downloaded folder, zip or tgz: `path/to/src` (supports relative/absolute, spaces, and both / and \ slashes)
+--sha : Download specific commit
 --no-install : Disable installation
 --v : Increase the verbosity of messages
 ```

+**Note:**
+- Paths for `--src` can be relative or absolute.
+- Paths with spaces should be quoted: `--src="C:/path/with spaces/ProcessWire"`
+- Both `/` and `\` slashes are supported and normalized automatically.
+- If the path does not exist or is not accessible, a clear error message will be shown.

 ### Examples